samstarling/blog.lawrencejones.dev/_posts/2019-03-07-building-a-postgresql-load-tester.md

 function](https://github.com/gocardless/pgreplay-go/blob/v0.1.2/pkg/pgreplay/parse.go#L346-L406)
 full of error-prone mutation and a distinct feeling that `strtok` would have been less painful.
-This was something I hadn't considered when choosing Go for the implementation, but the stdlib support for string maniuplation is really poor compared to what I'm used to.
+This was something I hadn't considered when choosing Go for the implementation, but the stdlib support for string manipulation is really poor compared to what I'm used to.
 It caught me off-guard that Go would be so poorly suited to the task.